Singularity 6 raises $30M to fund upcoming fantasy ‘community simulation’ MMO – TechCrunch

 The company has said in marketing materials that the title is “designed to create community, friendships and a real sense of belonging.”
 In a statement, a16z partner Jonathan Lai called the upcoming title, “warm and dynamic.”

 There are still quite a bit of unanswered questions about the title, which is currently taking sign-ups on its website to be alerted to pre-alpha access.
-We do know that plenty of VCs are betting millions on the prospect that this multi-player title could be big.
+We do know that plenty of VCs are betting millions on the prospect that this multiplayer title could be big.